 Congress recently announced the delay of the "Cadillac Tax," the component of the Affordable Care Act (ACA) that taxes overly generous health care plans.
 The Obama administration considers it a central component of the ACA, while opponents deem it an unnecessary burden on businesses, if not an outright money grab by the government.

 The Cadillac Tax was scheduled to take effect on January 1, 2018, but as a compromise in the end-of-year budget deal, the start date was moved back two years.
+It has since been pushed back until 2022.
 Should the plan be delayed any further, allowed to go into effect, or killed outright?
 To consider the question properly, it is important to look at the reasons behind the Cadillac Tax and how it is to be implemented.

 Part of the reason health care spending is rising (at least theoretically) is that businesses have incentive to offer generously subsidized health insurance in lieu of offering higher wages.
 Workers do not pay taxes on the health benefits, and therefore are willing to accept the benefits instead.
 More generous benefits lead to more generous use of the health care system, but not necessarily the most efficient use.